Skip to content

 Answer: The Millennium Falcon.
 Co-piloted by Chewbacca; “the ship that made the Kessel Run in less than 12 parsecs.”

-Players sometimes answer the X-Wing (Luke’s fighter) or TIE Fighter (Imperial).
-Han’s ship is specifically the Falcon.
+Casual fans toss out the X-Wing (Luke’s fighter) or a TIE Fighter (Imperial).
+Neither is Han’s.
+His ride is the Falcon, full stop.

 28. Which Pixar film features Carl, Russell, and a balloon-lifted house?